jaypestillo/socialmediaproject.site/index.md

 ### [Social Gaming & Social Media](social_gaming.md)

-This project was created as a final project for the course IDT510 - Social Media taught by Ryan Lizardi at SUNY Polytechnic Institute.
+This site was created as a final project for the course IDT510 - Social Media taught by Ryan Lizardi at SUNY Polytechnic Institute.